vvvityaaa/awesome-spiking-neural-networks/README.md

 5. [Biologically inspired alternatives to backpropagation throughtime for learning in recurrent neural nets](https://arxiv.org/pdf/1901.09049.pdf), Bellec et al. (2019) - biologically plausible approximation of backpropagation through time.

 ### Neuron models
+1. [A logical calculus of the ideas immanent in nervous activity](http://www.cse.chalmers.se/~coquand/AUTOMATA/mcp.pdf), McCulloch W and Pitts W (1943) - one of the first neuron models for computation, based on "all-or-none"-property of biological neurons.
-1. [A quantitative description of membrane current and its application to conduction and excitation in nerve](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1392413/), Hodgkin A and Huxley A (1952) - introduction of Hodgkin-Huxley neuron model.
+2. [A quantitative description of membrane current and its application to conduction and excitation in nerve](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1392413/), Hodgkin A and Huxley A (1952) - introduction of Hodgkin-Huxley neuron model.
-2. [Simple Model of Spiking Neurons](https://www.izhikevich.org/publications/spikes.pdf), Izhikevich E (2003) - introduces the mathematical model of a new type of neurons, so called, Izhikevich neurons.
+3. [Simple Model of Spiking Neurons](https://www.izhikevich.org/publications/spikes.pdf), Izhikevich E (2003) - introduces the mathematical model of a new type of neurons, so called, Izhikevich neurons.
-3. [Which Model to Use for Cortical Spiking Neurons?](https://www.izhikevich.org/publications/whichmod.pdf), Izhikevich E (2004) - overview of computational efficiency and biological plausibility of different neuron models.
+4. [Which Model to Use for Cortical Spiking Neurons?](https://www.izhikevich.org/publications/whichmod.pdf), Izhikevich E (2004) - overview of computational efficiency and biological plausibility of different neuron models.

 ### Neuromorphic hardware
 1. [A Survey of Neuromorphic Computing and Neural Networks in Hardware](https://arxiv.org/pdf/1705.06963.pdf), Schuman et al. (2017) - broad discussion on major research topics on neuromorphic hardware.